Sheepeater Indian War: Campaign

-Throughout the campaign, the troops faced difficulty traveling through the rough terrain.
-The first segment of the campaign, from May 31 to September 8, was through the Salmon River, dubbed the "River of No Return" because it was barely navigable.
+Throughout the campaign, the troops faced difficulty traveling through rough terrain.
+The first segment of the campaign, from May 31 to September 8, was through the Salmon River, dubbed the "River of No Return" as it was barely navigable.
 By August 20, a Sheepeater raiding party of ten to fifteen Indians attacked the troops as they guarded a pack train at Soldier Bar on Big Creek.
 Those who defended the pack train included Corporal Charles B. Hardin along with six troopers and the chief packer, James Barnes.
 They managed to drive the Sheepeaters off with only one casualty, Private Harry Eagan of the 2nd Infantry.
 By October, the campaign ended once Lieutenants W.C.
 Brown and Edward S. Farrow, along with a group of twenty Umatilla scouts, negotiated the surrender of the Sheepeaters.